Suhaas-Gambhir/C4060-CPD/README.md

 ## 6-week Poject Timeline
 Breakdown of tasks / goals / deliverables for each week.
 - Week 1: Research phase focusing on framework selection, API documentation study, and basic implementation planning.
-- Week 2-4: Development sprints targeting the main features: Draw Canvas Apllication, API integration, and ....
+- Week 2-4: Development sprints targeting the main features: Draw Canvas Apllication, API integration, and Note-taking Interface.
 - Week 5: Deployment tasks – understanding deployment strategies, selecting a platform, and deploying the application.
 - Week 6: Comprehensive documentation, addressing and fixing any bugs, and evaluating the project against initial objectives and expected outcomes.